RISHIKEsH12321/MAD24_P01_Team3/README.md

 - Allows user to drag and drop items such as reminders, so that they can view it in the order they want.

 ### Event Collaboration with Multiple Users (Yong Shyan)
+- Uses firebase
-- Allows multiple users to edit the same post
+- Allows multiple users to edit the same event
+- Users has the ability retrieve, create, update events
+- Users can search for other users to add as a collaborator
 ---
 ## Appendix
 >Prototyping + Wireframe: [Figma](https://www.figma.com/design/fJuuFJDSka7JnnyRCV05IA/MAD-Assignment?node-id=0-1&t=Jmfqz8S3lv9UrODC-1) <br>